JoshKrym/3d-visual-rhetoric-Josh/README.md

     - e.g. Collaborate with the machine by using automated tools/filters/effects (gradients, blur, etc)
     - e.g. Use layer masks / blend modes for non-destructive extraction, saturation, cross-fades (ie. to seamlessly blend images from disparate sources), etc
 - etc.
+- Make an animation
+- Use Lighting to change the tone of the scene

 - Demonstrate through feedback that someone looking at your piece can accurately articulate your message/argument
 - Demonstrate through feedback that someone looking at your piece can accurately describe your intended audience